abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/6-PS-Strings.md

 - Explanation:

+  - As this is a subsequence problem, not a substring problem, we don't need to find the characters in `s` in the same order in `t`, we just need to find all the characters in `s` in `t` in any order.
   - Instead of using extra memory to store the characters of `s`, we can use a **two pointers** pattern to check for all the characters in `s` in `t`
     - we can use the first pointer to keep track of the current character in `s`
     - and the second pointer to iterate over `t` and check if the current character is equal to the current character in `s`